 One of the most significant factors affecting the lifespan of LED lights is the quality of the lights themselves.
 The quality of LED lights can vary greatly in terms of materials, design, and technology.
 High-quality LED lights are designed to last longer and operate at a higher efficiency level than lower-quality lights.
-To ensure quality, it’s important to purchase LED lights from a trusted source and to look for lights that have been certified by reputable organizations.
+To ensure quality, it’s important to purchase LED lights from a trusted source and to look for lights that have been verified by reputable organizations.

 Another significant factor affecting LED lifespan is usage pattern.
 The way in which the LED lights are used can impact how long they last.
 For instance, using LED lights in high-traffic areas may result in more frequent usage and wear and tear on the lights, resulting in a shorter lifespan.
 On the other hand, using LED lights in low-traffic areas may result in less frequent usage and a longer lifespan.